hyoban/vscode-xlog/README.md

 ```

 > [!CAUTION]
 > Do not commit your token to your repository.
-You should put it in your user settings, and other settings in your workspace settings.
+You should put it in both your user settings and your workspace settings.(In VSCode, click on the gear icon in the bottom left corner and navigate to Settings.
+Searching for 'xlog' will allow you to find both the user settings and workspace settings.)

-To get your token, go to your xLog dashboard, open developer tools, and run the following code:
+To get your token, go to your xLog dashboard, open developer tools (F12), and run the following code in console:

 ```javascript
 JSON.parse(localStorage.getItem("connect-kit:account")).state.wallet.siwe.token;